 When in doubt, just reboot.
-While this may sound as the go-to answer for most problems, the reality is it often is a solution to most problems or temporary hiccups you might encounter on a computer.
+While this may sound like the go-to answer for most problems, the reality is it often is a solution to most problems or temporary hiccups you might encounter on a computer.

 Shut down your iPhone or iPad, then turn it back on.
 Hopefully, the music widget is unstuck.
 If not, let’s troubleshoot further.